-Kwaku Alston has photographed some of the most famous faces in the world—from Hollywood luminaries like Brad Pitt, Will Smith, Robert Downey Jr., and Jennifer Hudson, to sports stars like Shaquille O’Neal and Jason Collins, to President Barack Obama and the First Family—for editorial and advertising clients ranging from Crate & Barrel, Coca-Cola, Blackberry, Target, and Verizon to The New York Times Magazine, Sports Illustrated, and Time.
+Kwaku Alston has photographed some of the most famous faces in the world—from Hollywood luminaries like Brad Pitt, Will Smith, Viola Davis, Denzel Washington, Robert Downey Jr., and Colin Farrell, to sports stars like Shaquille O’Neal and Jason Collins, to former President Barack Obama.
+But he is also a master at photographing so-called regular people who live inspiring lives.
 His portraits have a fresh, unaffected feel, yet they celebrate the extraordinariness of his subjects, striking a balance between contemporary documentary photography and classic celebrity portraiture.

-"I feel it’s more important to do projects that matter to me and complement my personal beliefs," Kwaku says.
-"If I can use photography to help change the way people view themselves and their relation to the world, then I've done my job.
-Now that I am a father, it is important to me for my son to see me passionate about doing what I love and making a difference through my art.
+“I feel it’s important to do projects that matter to me and complement my personal beliefs,” says Kwaku, who is now based in Malibu, California.
+“If I can use photography to help change the way people view themselves and their relation to the world, then I've done my job.
+Now that I am a father, it is important to me for my children to see me passionate about doing what I love and making a difference through my art.”

 Follow Kwaku on Instagram at instagram.com/kwakualston.